Huruhashi88/Huruhashi88/README.md

 - 👋 Hi, I’m Huruhashi.
-Nice to meet you!!
+-     Nice to meet you!!
 - 👀 I’m interested in a lot of kinds of games
 - 🌱 I’m currently learning C++ and Unity
-- 💞️ I’m not looking to collaborate on anything
+- 💞️ I’m not looking to collaborate on anything.
 - 📫 How to reach me
 - 😄 Pronouns: anything
 - ⚡ Fun fact: ...